DivineOps/tips-and-tricks/outlook-plus-google-calendar.md

-# Integrating an Outlook calendar into Google calendar
+# Integrating your Outlook calendar into your Google calendar

 ## In Outlook
 1. In your o365 Outlook, open the online shared calendar: